FermiDirak/pmt/pmt-cli/datastructures/datastructures.md

 PMT stores repository information in `.git/pmt`

-Currently there should only be one file in `.git/pmt`: stories
+Currently there should only be one file in `.git/pmt`: stories.json

 stories looks like this: